smartcommunitylab/precrisis-platform/pipelines/video/README.md

 ### DGX1 FBK

-If running on the DGX1, navigate to `dvl/projects/vbezerra/precrisis_pipeline/` and run the `build_pipeline.sh` script.
+If running on the DGX1, navigate to `dvl/projects/vbezerra/precrisis_pipeline/` and run the `build.sh` script.

 ### From Scratch